bsdimp/freebsd-git-docs/mini-primer.md

 HEAD is now at 08b8197a742a hook gpiokeys.4 to the build
 ```
 where the last line is generated from the hash you are checking out
 and the first line of the commit message from that revision.
-Also, a
-word about hashes: they can be abbreviated.
-That's why you'll see them
-have different lengths in different commands or their outputs.
-These
-super long hashes are often unique after 6 or 10 characters, so git
+The hash
+can be abbreviated to the shortest unique length.
+Git itself is
-lets you abbreviate and is somewhat inconsistent about how it presents
+inconsistent about how many digits it displays.
-them to users.

 ## Bisecting
 Sometimes, things go wrong.
 The last version worked, but the one you